lawndoc/flair/README.txt

 Malwareswaldo: C.J.
 May, Nick Sanford

 New to Project 6:
-    - Made DMEMandIMEM.txt, registers.txt, and stackFrame.txt.
+    - Made tm-debug to help debug TM programs
-    - Made src/generator.py but most of the heavy lifting goes on in src/AST.py with the genCode function for each node.
+    - Updated src/generator.py but most of the heavy lifting goes on in src/AST.py with the genCode() method for each node
-    - Made generatortest.py client in clients/ called by flairc.
+    - Made lots of test files to test features of language

 Known Bugs: